For the past few weeks, Coronavirus has been all over the news and based on the forecast from experts, that may not change any time soon.

 1. Develop a plan to prevent infectious disease and a plan of how to respond to cases in the workplace.
 The plan should include the level of risk at various worksites and in specific tasks and controls necessary to address those risks.

-It should also look at how to account for increased employee absenteeism, how to socially distance employees through staggering shifts, working remotely, and other measures, and how to respond to interrupted supply chains and delayed deliveries.3.
-Develop procedures for prompt identification and isolation of sick people, if appropriate.
+3. Develop procedures for prompt identification and isolation of sick people, if appropriate.
 What this could include is encouraging employees to self-monitor for signs and symptoms and reporting when they are experiencing symptoms.
 If it is appropriate, you may want to develop training and policies to move potentially infectious employees to a location away from workers, customers, and other visitors.

 4. The next step is to develop, implement, and communicate about workplace flexibilities and protections.